Skip to main content

 OpenStack Discovery Items

-Cloud Service/Object NameWhere To Locate in Device42Accessed APIInformation Generated
+Cloud Service or Object NameWhere To Locate in Device42Accessed APIInformation Generated

-VMsDevices --> All DevicesSame as aboveType, name, RAM, UUID, IP, MAC, etc.
+VMsDevices > All DevicesSame as aboveType, name, RAM, UUID, IP, MAC, and so on

 Minimum Permission Requirements for OpenStack Discovery